ef15c/oberon_stm32f4/README.md

 * Fix MaX and MaxY values of default font<br>
 * A post trap call stack analysis is available (StackTrace.Calls)<br>
 * The blue push button now allows to abort current command (TRAP 10)<br>
-* Reduced heap fragmentation by allocating code generator strucure only once<br>
+* Reduced heap fragmentation by allocating code generator structures only once<br>
 * An experimental heap defragmention procedure can be invoked by the command Kernel.Coalesce<br>
 <br>
 QWERTY keyboard can be activated by middle clicking on the text "OM4P.Compile InputM4Qwerty.Mod ~"<br>